Rooghz/JavaScript-Notes/object.md

 **Spread Operator**

 It will do Deep Copy.
+But it wont work with nested objects.

 ````
 const p1 = {